Daniel studied history and summarized countless journal articles both for assignments and to boost his comprehension.

 For other online databases, you will want to look at your school's library website.
 There they should list the websites they subscribe to and explain to access them for free.

 For those who want to do things the old-fashioned way, many colleges and universities have a large number of academic journals in their libraries.
 Exploring these can be a little daunting, however.
-When I went into university, they were all set in these large, rather heavy binders, and I had to go through each journal one-by-one trying to find titles that sounded like they could have information.
+When I went to university, they were all set in these large, rather heavy binders, and I had to go through each journal one by one trying to find titles that sounded like they could have information.
 Not only do online research methods cut out travel time, but they also save hours of looking through journals and cross-referencing, so I highly recommend staying online.

 2. Read the Article

 There are many ways to start a summary, and how you do so should depend on your personal preference and time.
 Most academic journal articles have an abstract at the top, which should give you a short summary of the article.
 You should definitely read that along with the entire article if you are doing this for an article-summarizing assignment.

 Before using an article as a source for a paper, it is important to read the whole article (or skim if time is short) because you want to have the whole context and get an idea of whether the author is trustworthy or not.
 It's hard to overstate the importance of this.
 I had written a paper based on facts I found in a set of articles by the same author.
 The day before turning said paper in, I heard something that went against my paper completely.
 I headed back to my source and decided to read the entire article, and it turns out the person was completely off base.
 At one point she called Queen Elizabeth (the "virgin queen") the biggest whore in the kingdom.
 This definitely discredited the source completely, and I immediately needed to do new research and write a new paper.
 This would have all been avoided if I had written a summary and read the whole article rather than just the parts that pertained to what I wanted to use to support my hypothesis.

 3. Gather Information